 Yearly pruning will promote vigorous new growth as well as the overall health of your plant.
 Oleander produces flowers at the end of new stem tips, so you'll get more flowers, too.

 Overwintering oleander indoors will protect this frost-tender shrub.
 If you keep your plant outdoors for the summer, bring it back inside when the temperature drops to 55°F/13°C at night.
 Some varieties are hardier than others, but they generally don't like the cold at all.

 Repot in spring when the roots are growing through the drainage holes of the pot.
-This is one plant that doesn't like to be crowded.
+This is one plant that doesn't like to be crowded, so move it to a pot 1-2 inches (2.5-5 cm) larger.
 It's a vigorous grower and grows well in a container.

-All parts of this plant are poisonous.
+Is oleander poisonous?
+Yes, all parts of this plant are extremely poisonous.
 Don't grow this plant indoors if there are children or pets around.
 Oleander poisoning can cause serious illness or death.

 Water: Water generously throughout the growing season, keeping the soil evenly moist.
-Water sparingly in winter when plant is resting.
+Water sparingly in winter when growth is slower.

 Soil: 8 parts all-purpose potting mix, 1 part sand, 1 part perlite

-Fertilizer: Feed every 2 weeks spring and summer with this fertilizer specially made for oleander.
+Fertilizer: Feed every 2 weeks spring and summer with fertilizer specially made for oleander.